 Get out there and ride.
 Follow the specified workout and upload your ride file to VeloPro once you've completed your ride.
 The system takes note of your training load and adjusts future workouts based on whether you went over or under your specified load.

 When you first start with VeloPro, the system uses the default Functional Threshold Power (FTP) that you specify to prescribe your daily workout loads, so it's important that you provide a reasonably good estimate of your FTP (see our FAQ for more details).
-Over time, as you perform the FTP Tests that are regularly scheduled on your training plan calendar, VeloPro fine tunes your FTP.
+Over time, as you perform the FTP Checks that are regularly scheduled on your training plan calendar, VeloPro fine tunes your FTP.
 With an FTP based on actual measurements, the system assigns loads that precisely match your recovery capabilities and improve your cycling fitness.
 In addition, VeloPro predicts your FTP over time (see the blue line below).